huanlin/easy-braille-edit/README.md

-# Easy Braille Edit
+# EasyBrailleEdit

-Easy Braille Edit is a Windows desktop application for generating braille documents from text files.
+EasyBrailleEdit is a Windows desktop application for generating braille documents from text files.

 It was a commercial product since 2008, and now an open source project since 2018.